amida-tech/recruitment-registry/api/docs/api.md

     });
 ```

-Translations are available to any [GET] method that responds with the `title` field.
+Translations are available to any [GET] request that responds with the `title` field.
 As an example for `/consent-type` resource

 ```js
 request